 What you’ll need to make this recipe

-Worcestershire sauce: Use the vegetarian version if you’re a true veggie.
+- Worcestershire sauce: Use the vegetarian version if needed.
 This delivers the beefiest flavour you can get without beef.

 How to make these Mushroom Walnut Burgers